rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 Our environment is configured to use decorated Express.js routes, a different way in each route is a method of a class (known as Controller).
-Teach this is not the objective of this tutorial but, if you don't have your code configurated as this way, you can copy the content of the [decorators folder](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/tree/master/src/controllers/decorators) on this project repository on GitHub or follow this [tutorial](https://medium.com/globant/expressjs-routing-with-decorators-dependency-injection-and-reflect-metadata-945f92e15a06).
+Teach this is not the objective of this tutorial but, if you don't have your code configured as this way, you can copy the content of the [decorators folder](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/tree/master/src/controllers/decorators) on this project repository on GitHub or follow this [tutorial](https://medium.com/globant/expressjs-routing-with-decorators-dependency-injection-and-reflect-metadata-945f92e15a06).

-In resume, you must have your controller looking like this:
+In resume, at this moment, you must have your controller looking like this:

 ```
 import {Request, Response} from "express";